SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 Maybe, I should share the folder under system directory on Mac with VM debian.

+I just want to make that enable, that is: Creating the project under the VM

+Guest VM Debian, and share the project with Host MacOS, edit and change code

+under the project in Host MacOS, and run the project in the Guest VM Debian.

 ## 0.Finally Debug Troubles

 ### 0.1VM Debian access samba server on Host macOS